-We are happy to announce a major milestone in our collaboration with the MS International Federation (MSIF) to improve access to disease modifying therapies (DMTs) for people with MS.
+We are happy to announce a major accomplishment in our collaboration with the MS International Federation (MSIF): rituximab, glatiramer acetate and cladribine are the first-ever disease-modifying therapies for people with multiple sclerosis included in the WHO Essential Medicines List (EML).

-The Review Group has partnered with MSIF, the Bologna WHO Collaborating Centre in Evidence-Based Research Synthesis and Guideline Development and the McMaster GRADE Centre to support an application to add MS treatments to the World Health Organisation (WHO) essential medicines list (EML).
-The EML is important as a formal recognition of MS as a global health concern, as a support to make MS treatments available in low-resource settings, and as a tool for awareness and advocacy.
+This is an important formal recognition by WHO of MS as a global health concern, a support to make MS treatments available in low-resource settings, and a tool for awareness and advocacy.

 This work has led to several Cochrane Reviews that are published or in later stages of preparation: